stryker-mutator/stryker-js/packages/stryker-jest-runner/README.md

 }
 ```

+### Configuring Jest
-The stryker-jest-runner also provides a couple of configurable options using the `jest` property in your stryker config:
+The stryker-jest-runner also provides a couple of configurable options using the `jest` property in your Stryker config:

 ```javascript
 {